NREL/jade/docs/source/tutorial.rst

 While it should be very rare, it is possible that JADE gets deadlocked and stops submitting jobs.
 When a compute node finishes a batch of jobs it acquires a file lock in order to update status and attempt to submit new jobs.
-This should usually take less than one second.
+This should usually take at most a few seconds.
 If a walltime timeout occurs while this lock is held and the JADE process is terminated then no other node will be able to promote itself to submitter and jobs will be stuck.

-We plan to add code to detect this condition and resolve it in the future.
+We plan to add code to detect this condition it in the future.
 If this occurs you can fix it manually by deleting the lock file and restarting jobs.
+This is safe if you know that no new jobs were submitted.
+It is unsafe if one or more jobs were submitted but not recorded.
+Restarting the jobs could result in the same jobs being run multiple times.

 .. code-block:: bash